Siem Reap, one of Best Digital Nomad Destinations in South East Asia

 Be sure to pick up a (free) copy of Siem Reap's pocket guide.
 You will find this in all bars, restaurants and hotels in Siem Reap.
 This lists all bars, restaurants and hotels in Siem Reap.

 Last but not least don't forget to buy travel insurance.
 I always use World Nomads Insurance while in Asia.
-They have travel insurance packages to suit all kinds of traveler.
+They have travel insurance packages to suit every kind of traveler.
 It cost's approx €100/$120 per month and for this you will get very comprehensive cover.
-Simply fill out the search box below to get a free quote.

-Disclaimer: I have included affiliate links in case any you want to book accommodation.
+Disclaimer: I have included affiliate links in case any you want to book accommodation or travel insurance.
 I receive a small commission for any sales made, without any additional cost to you.